-Once such schemes' criteria are approved and CBs intending to operate the schemes have been accredited, organisations can apply to them to have their processing operations certified.
-For schemes operated by CBs that are based in Ireland, INAB will perform the accreditation.
+Once such schemes' are approved and CBs intending to operate the schemes have been accredited, organisations can apply to them to have their processing operations certified.
+For schemes operated by CBs that are based in Ireland, INAB will perform the accreditation in accordance with ISO 17065 and additional accreditation requirements established by the DPC.
 In the case of EU Seals, accreditation will happen in the member state where the CB makes certification decisions so Irish organisations may seek certification from CBs in other EU member states.
 Equally, if a CB in Ireland operates an approved and accredited EU Seal, it may then work to certify organisations outside of Ireland.
-Presently however, there are no approved EU Seals.